qunitjs/node-qunit/readme.md

 ### Coverage

 Code coverage via Istanbul.

 To utilize, install `istanbul` and set option `coverage: true` or give a path where to store report `coverage: {dir: "coverage/path"}` or pass `--cov` parameter in the shell.

+To specify the format of coverage report pass reporters array to the coverage options: `coverage: {reporters: ['lcov', 'json']}` (default)

 Coverage calculations based on code and tests passed to `node-qunit`.